Pavan3201DS/Data-Gathering-with-API-s/README.md

 # Data Gathering Using API

-This repository provides guidelines and code samples for gathering data from an API and integrating it into your Git repository.
+This repository provides guidelines and code samples for gathering data from an API and integrating it into your Git repository .

 ## Overview